‘Get India Ready’-Guide

 The maximum amount Indian ATMs discharge is between INR 15000 – INR 25000 at a time (USD 300/450 – Euros 250/350).
 If possible, always carry a back-up card.
 Per withdrawal you can only get INR 10000 but you can go again after that.
 Often our guests have been in a situation where one card would not work at any Indian ATM.
 This is because smaller regional banks don’t accept International cards.
 Go to the national banks like HDFC, Kotak, ICICI, IndusInd or YES Bank or international ones like HSBC or CitiBank.
 It’s recommended to withdraw larger sums at one go.

 They seem to be waning in popularity.
 However, they can be exchanged fairly easily.
 Some hotels accept them.
-If not you can find a nearby bank or authorized agent.
+If not you can find a nearby bank or an authorised agent.

 Credit cards (outside of big cities) find very limited acceptance.
 Upper-end hotels and restaurants will accept credit cards.

-Sometimes (and often in Kerala) shops will allow you to swipe you credit card, pay a small fee and withdraw money.
+Sometimes (and often in Kerala) shops will allow you to swipe your credit card to ‘withdraw’ money with a small fee.
 They make a fake purchase of for e.g. INR 5000, charge you a small fee and give you the cash.

 Carry your credit cards, they can come in handy.
 But understand they will not be accepted widely.

-Internet connectivity while traveling within India is fairly easy to find.
-You cannot take it for granted that smaller hotels/hostels might not have wifi.
+Internet connectivity while traveling within India is fairly easy to find but can’t be taken for granted.
+You cannot expect smaller hotels/hostels to have wifi.
 However, in general you will not be too far away from an internet or wifi source.
 If you feel the need to be constantly connected you can get an Indian SIM card with data volume.

 Purchasing a SIM card in India/buying an inexpensive handset

 First, it is not absolutely necessary to have an Indian number while traveling.
 Having said that it is useful to have a phone and an Indian SIM card.
 Also for us to reach you any time in case there are any issues.